Rose McGowan Blasts Media For ‘Covering Up’ Joe Biden Sexual Assault Allegation

 “I’d say @nytimes it’s because the public sees your favoritism and your utter hypocrisy,” she tweeted in response to a report from the publication questioning the reported lack of media trust among Americans.
 “Yes, you go after the reprehensible Trump, but leave Biden accusations alone.
 You are the problem.”

 As reported by Breitbart, McGowan also retweeted criticisms of Alyssa Milano, a fellow #MeToo advocate who supports Biden and has yet to speak out on the allegation.
-McGowan previously criticized Milano’s work in the #MeToo movement and said she thinks the actress is a “lie,” ABC News reported.
+She previously criticized Milano’s work in the #MeToo movement, saying that she thinks her fellow actress is a “lie,” ABC News reported.

 McGowan pointed to Milano’s marriage to a Creative Artists Agency (CAA) agent and the agency’s alleged connection to Time’s Up, a#MeToo advocacy group.
 The group, which reportedly has links to a top Biden adviser, is accused of refusing to publicize Reade’s claim.